-Find out how LENA Grow is helping teachers to increase talk and interactive conversations in early childhood classrooms, and learn about the impacts we’ve seen with the program so far.
-Hear what teachers and coaches participating across the country are saying about the program!
+Find out how LENA Grow is helping teachers increase interactive conversations in early childhood classrooms, and learn about the impacts we’ve seen with the program so far.

-Learn about how organizations can support teachers in building classroom quality through interactive language, featuring guest presenter Sarah Hadden from Teachstone.
-We’ll discuss why classroom language matters, where we stand, and the challenges and opportunities associated with increasing interactions.
+How can organizations support teachers in building classroom quality through interactive language?
+See where we stand and learn about the challenges and opportunities associated with increasing interactions.

 How do we support teachers in making strong connections between data and action?
 Join us as we talk through the insights embedded in LENA metrics and strategies for using them to foster a strengths-based dialogue with teachers that builds enthusiasm for classroom talk.